Kevin-Cutler/MechaCar_Statistical_Analysis/README.md

 ## Statistical test to use to test the hypothesis?
 And why?

+For this analysis I would use a one-sample t-test to assert the similarities or differences in our data.

 ## Data is needed to run the statistical test?